tharunsikhinam/data-512/data-512-a1/README.md

 ### Data Caveats

 The legacy API doesn't differentiate between organic traffic and others (web crawlers).
-The number of pageviews may be inflated.
+The number of pagecounts may be inflated.

 ### License and Terms of Use